MathiasBeckius/ElixirNerves/malmo_elixir/01-led_demo/README.md

   ]
 end
 ```
-Now, run this command to make sure that the dependencies are in order:
+Now, run this command to make sure that the dependencies are correct:
 ```
 mix deps.get
 ```